 Greenhouse Productions and the Flagstaff Arts Council present

-The show will take place on Saturday, October 26, 2019, doors are at 6:30pm and the show will start at 7:30pm.
-Tickets are $18 in advance and $20 on the day of the show, with a $40 VIP ticket option.
-VIP tickets include early access, swag and a preferred seats in the first two rows.
+The show will take place on Monday, September 2, 2019, doors are at 7pm and the show will start at 8pm.
+Tickets are $16 in advance and $18 on the day of the show.
 Tickets can be purchased online, in person at Coconino Center for the Arts.
 All ticket sales are final – no refunds will be issued.

 Concert-goers can save on hotel rooms with our partner, Embassy Suites in Flagstaff.
 Use booking code: ART to save 20% on your next visit to Flagstaff!
 Visit: tinyurl.com/y8t7rxvy to book today.